RECAPEM

 • High serum osmolality > 320 mOsm (as explained below)

-Osmolality is a measurement of the number of particles in a solution.
-The serum osmolality is determined by concentration of uncharged solute in plasma.
-In physiologic state, the primary circulating uncharged solutes are sodium salt (mainly sodium chloride and sodium bicarbonate), glucose and urea.
-If other solutes are present in serum at high concentration (>5 mmol/L) such as ethanol and toxic alcohols; they will also account for determination of serum osmolarity.
+• If other solutes are present in serum at high concentrations (>5 mmol/L) such as ethanol and toxic alcohols; they will also account for the determination of serum osmolarity.

-👉Tonicity is more clinically important than osmolality because tonicity is what actually determines whether cells swell or shrink.
-In physiologic state, effective serum osmolality depends on:
+• 👉Tonicity is more clinically important than osmolality because tonicity is what actually determines whether cells swell or shrink.
+In a physiologic state, effective serum osmolality depends on:

 • Sodium: is an effective osmole, because it cannot cross the semipermeable membrane.
 Therefore, sodium will tend to pull water across the membrane.